 Save money on your Walt Disney World theme park tickets by booking through Get Away Today.
 They offer vacation packages as well as individual ticket sales.
 Disney travel agents don’t charge guests an extra commission and can help you find deals.

-Disney’s Hollywood Studios is located near Epcot and the Disney Boardwalk section of the park.
-It’s accessible via boat, Skyliner, and bus from the Disney resorts and theme parks.
-If you haven’t been to the park in recent years, you may be pleasantly surprised with some of the fantastic changes that have been made with some new major attractions.
-While several rides and attractions have closed, new rides have opened in their places.
+Disney's Hollywood Studios is located near EPCOT and the Disney Boardwalk section of the park.
+It's accessible via boat, Skyliner, and bus from the Disney resorts and theme parks.

-You can definitely spend at least a full day at Disney Hollywood Studios.
-There are also some delicious restaurants there, so you’ll have plenty of places to eat at the park.
-In the past, we’ve spent about a day and a half at the park.
-With recent additions, I think it’s more of a day and a half to a full two-day park.
+You can spend at least a full day at Disney Hollywood Studios.
+There are also some delicious restaurants there, so you'll have plenty of places to eat at the park.
+In the past, we've spent about a day and a half at the park.
+With recent additions, I think it's more like a day and a half to a full two days at the park.

 Disney Hollywood Studios Rides and Attractions